 Moreover, do your utmost not to panic.
 Your dog considers you his or her master, after all, and that means that if he or she sees you panicking about something they’ve done, they’re that much more likely to follow suit.

 As you likely already know, getting overexcited in a time of risk only puts them in more danger – be calm and patient as you work to soothe and help your pet.

-It’s surprisingly likely that your dog has been, in some way, eating corn for as long as he or she has been part of your family – you just never quite realised it.
+It’s surprisingly likely that your dog has been, in some way, eating corn for as long as he or she has been part of your family – you just never quite realized it.

 Corn is such an important cereal in our dietary habits today that its nutritional values – protein, good carbs, vitamins and more – have all been put to good work boosting your dog’s health.

-Yet if you’re feeding your dog corn directly, recognise that you need only a very small amount of it in their meals to really make a positive difference.
+Yet if you’re feeding your dog corn directly, recognize that you need only a very small amount of it in their meals to make a positive difference.